Gold Museum of Peru and Arms of the World: History

 The museum was founded by diplomat and avid hunter Miguel Mujica Gallo in the 1960s in order to display his lifelong private collection of pre-Incan gold pieces and arms of the world, owning it until 1993.
 It is in a two-story building made of reinforced concrete and accessed through a vault-style entrance.
 The museum was donated to the Peruvian State by Gallo and is now administered by the Miguel Mujica Gallo Foundation, which is currently directed by Victoria Mujica Diez Canseco, the founder's daughter.

-Mujica's residence is located next to the museum, as is a restaurant since the early 1980s, all part of the same property.
+Mujica's residence is located next to the museum, as is a restaurant established in the early 1980s, all part of the same property.
 Originally known as the Pabellón de Caza, the work of architect Luis Risso Arguedas and gastronomic businessman Arturo Rubio, it was one of the most popular of its time.
 The original gate was designed by Rubio and Javier Ferrand, and was reinforced after a terrorist attack destroyed it.
 Its Bwana Grill, later the Amadeus nightclub, was also very popular at the time.

 In 2002, the museum was the subject of controversy, as a four-month study carried out by the Pontifical Catholic University of Peru led to an investigation by the Consumer Defence Institute, the Peruvian government's intellectual property organisation, declared 4,257 artefacts in the museum as fakes, with an additional 92 put into question.
 The organisation had doubted the pieces' authenticity since the 1980s and reported that 85% of the pieces were of illegitimate authenticity.
-Peruvian congressman Luis Iberico suggested that a mafia could've taken advantage of Mujica's deteriorating eyesight, replacing legitimate items with imitations.
+Peruvian congressman Luis Iberico suggested that a mafia organisation could have taken advantage of Mujica's deteriorating eyesight, replacing legitimate items with imitations.

 In 2024, a number of items in the collection were temporarily moved to Rio de Janeiro as part of an exhibition of Peruvian culture and history held at the Centro Cultural Banco do Brasil.